kubakubakuba/ImageGarbler/README.md

 # Usage #2
 Firstly, `generate_instructions(dictionary)` method needs to be called.

 Following, the garbled image, as well as the instructions to its garble and ungarble can be generated with the usage of the compiled project of prg-exam.
 This is done with the usage of `garble_image(image, garbled, [animate=True])` and `ungarble_image(garbled, ungarbled, [animate=True])`.
-Then the instructions are saved as 'filename.garble' and 'filename.ungarble'.
+Then the instructions are saved as `filename.garble` and `filename.ungarble`.
 The path to the executable needs to be specified with `c_executable` argument.

 Any time, you can just save the garble and ungarble instructions using `save_garble(file)` and `save_ungarble(file)` methods.
 This does not require the executable.